ipopescu/docs/source/docs/casper/developers/json-rpc/types_chain.md

 One of:

-* `InvocableEntity` The hex-encoded entity address identifying the invocable entity.
+* `ByHash` The hex-encoded entity address identifying the invocable entity.

-* `InvocableEntityAlias` The alias identifying the invocable entity.
+* `ByName` The alias identifying the invocable entity.

-* `Package` The address and optional version identifying the package.
+* `ByPackageHash` The address and optional version identifying the package.

-    Required parameters for `package`
+    Required Parameters:

     * `addr` The hex-encoded address of the package.